 Always emphasise the positives of your time with your employer.
 You never know when you might see them again and how important they might be to you down the line.
 Always expect a reaction.

 Prepare for an emotional or confrontational response and stick to your prepared comments.
-Don’t be drawn into a ‘slagging’ match that may harm your chances of a much needed reference.
-Stay calm and exercise calm breathing techniques if necessary.
+Don’t be drawn into a ‘slagging’ match that may harm your chances of a much-needed reference.
+Stay calm and exercise breathing techniques if necessary.